amethystaurora-robo/Thesis_publication/README.md

 - F-statistic and p-values from ANOVA
 - Tukey's test results for all pairwise comparisons

+For my dataset, ANOVA showed statistically significant differences between timepoints and treatments.
+Tukey's test provided interpretability for specific areas of significance.
+For my dataset, this showed statistically significant differences between control and high dose ethoprophos in positive ion mode, and between low and high dose ethoprophos in negative ion mode.
+7D also showed significant differences with all other timepoints.

 #### Step 2: Combined Analysis (multi-omics)

 Multi-omics factor analysis is a statistical framework used to integrate omics datasets - in this case, transcriptomic and metabolomic datasets - by identifying latent factors that explain shared variation across datasets.
 This works to: